binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 2. Network expert(s)
 3. Domain expert(s)
 4. The person solely responsible for the project or product being delivered
-5. Person(s) with security specialisations in the areas involved in the finished product.
+5. Person(s) with security specialisations in the areas involved in the finished product

 You might be thinking that this team looks very familiar.
 It probably is, as it looks very much like a Scrum Team.